scloud19/SECipedia/MongoDB/Mongoose/mongooseBasics.md

 var mongoose = require('mongoose');
 mongoose.connect('mongodb://ADDRESS/DB_NAME');
 // We start a connection, but we need to know if it's successful
+// If you don't currently have DB_NAME, it will be created for you

 var db = mongoose.connection;
 db.on('error', console.error.bind(console, 'connection error:'));